 - Remove to a cooling rack.
 Serve at room temperature or chilled.

 Amount Per Serving: Calories: 392Total Fat: 26gSaturated Fat: 17gTrans Fat: 1gUnsaturated Fat: 8gCholesterol: 80mgSodium: 107mgCarbohydrates: 37gFiber: 0gSugar: 28gProtein: 3g

 Addendum: The Dude

-A Physics professor by day, his “girls” would scamper down Lynn Avenue to greet him at 5:30 PM each night.
+A Physics professor by day, his “girls” would scamper down Lynn Avenue to greet him at 5:30 PM each night as he walked home from the office.
 Bedtime stories, big bear hugs and a kiss on the forehead with a “God, bless you,” ended our day.
 His love of adventures translated into numerous trips abroad, including a year in residence in both Glasgow, Scotland and Vancouver, BC, and memorable summers in Aspen and Cortona, Italy.
 We were always included.
 Dude lived his life to the fullest, and we learned so much by his example.
 Family.
 Compassion.
 Charity.
 Education.
-These were priorities.
+These were his priorities.
 May he rest in peace.